It also provides guidance and templates to assist schools in improving their communication.

 In the meantime it is best to develop a plan of action in discussion with the Chair of Governors.
 Here are some ideas:

-release yourself or seek help from communications experts working for Bradford Council.
+a news release yourself or seek help from communications experts working for Bradford Council.
 The release will highlight positives from the full report or the summary and also include some of the action points Ofsted has listed.
-A news release can also include things
+A news release can also include

 If you invite a journalist to school to discuss the results of the Ofsted make sure you consider the following: